 Join forces with your kids and make memories for life

 Never before has the ‘older’ generation had such ease of accessibility to travel.
 Flights are taking off every second of the day and you can now get to the other side of the world in a matter of hours.
-This is an amazing opportunity to do something with your kids/ grandkids that you never had the chance to do with your parents.
-Why not go on a Workaway with the whole family?
+This is an AMAZING opportunity to do something with your kids/ grandkids that you never had the chance to do with your parents.
+Why not go on a Workaway with the whole family, like this Workaway couple who’s 23-year-old son inherited their wanderlusting streak and joined them on their adventures?
 Show those kids how it’s done!

 Your money goes further

 Travel is cheap – don’t let anyone tell you otherwise – you’d be so surprised at how inexpensive flights and accommodation are now.
 If you live in a first world country it is more than likely cheaper to go and live abroad now than it is to pay for a high mortgage, fuel, groceries and everything else that is more expensive in your home country.
 Could long-term travel and volunteering be an option?